microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/Headers-spec.md

 * I thought about factoring out a runtimeclass specifically for holding arguments, similar to how AppNotificationTextProperties holds properties for text items, but this would require changes to a published API and the gain would be marginal at best as the xml required to define the arguments in a Header differs from the xml defining the arguments in the notification itself.

+* The AppNotificationBuilder runtime classes typically offer both properties and fluent setters, although there may be some exceptions.
+This is an established pattern since the first iteration of the builder was released (in version 1.2), and the APIs in this spec adhere to it.

+* The fluent setters work in any languages and let developers specify complex AppNotification using the dot notation.
+The property accessors are useful in langugages that support object initialization syntax (C# does but C++ does not, for example) and offer an alternate syntax to the dot notation afforded by the fluent setter by letting developers configure objects at construction time.